antoninadert/proto-starter/README.md

 # proto-starter
 An isomorphic (universal) web app starter project.
 This project is designed with developer fun, productivity and happiness in mind.
-This is because it uses Viewmodel for declarative components and state management.
+This is because it uses Viewmodel for simple Components and state management.
 Viewmodel is easy-to-use and powerful, and blends meticulously well with React.
-This starter has SSR, isomorphic routing built-in, and will render the initial component's states directly in both client and server (first, server will serve the initial route, then client rehydration will take over).
+This starter has Server-side rendering and routing.
 It is also highly extendable using Meteor's capabilities.
 It doesn't rely on many dependancies but can already do a lot.